 Check out Decluttr, which will quickly and painlessly buy your stuff directly; they’ll even pay for you to ship to them!

-Have something more vintage? eBay has become a great place to sell rare and vintage electronics, that stuff that has been collecting dust for multiple generations.
+Have something more vintage? eBay has become a great place to sell rare and vintage electronics, the stuff that has been collecting dust for multiple generations.

 Check out 10 Old and Outdated Electronic Devices That May Be Worth A Lot.